 Donor support allowed for the creation of the Clinical Trials Consortium which first convened in 2015.
 Since then this group has worked together to connect clinicians, share best practices and maximize the opportunities for people affected by HD to participate in clinical trials.

 HSC donors helped to lay the groundwork for these trials to take place and that will only prove more beneficial in the future as more trials become available.

-In December 2017, Ionis Pharmaceuticals announced that the HTTRx drug has successfully lowered the harmful huntingtin protein in spinal fluid, the drug is safe and well tolerated.
-This announcement is promising and gives us substantive hope that the treatment is near.
+In March 2018, Ionis released positive top-line data from their completed Phase 1/2 study of IONIS-HTTRx in people with early stage Huntington disease at the 13th Annual CHDI HD conference.
+The data demonstrates that the IONIS-HTTRx drug has successfully lowered the harmful huntingtin protein in cerebral spinal fluid, the drug is safe and well tolerated.
+This data is promising and gives us substantive hope that a treatment is near.
 The Canadian HD Community has been leading the charge.
 Canadians are a part of this clinical trial helping us all to get to this important point in our history.

 Dr. Mark Guttman described in his Symposium presentation in October that two more potential HD treatments have reached the point of clinical trials, and his Toronto clinic is the first in the world to be testing them.
 The first doses have already been given to courageous trail blazers in Toronto!
 There’s a long list of criteria they need to meet to be eligible, however.
 They have to be in the early stages of HD, under the age of 65, and otherwise in good health.
 They have to live within a 90-minute drive of the clinic, and they have to have one or both SNPs in the right location.